Frequently Asked Questions

 How do I get started?

-For students: Contact your guidance counselor or principal to find out how you can join the 1,000+ students around the area already getting head starts on their college educations through the BCC Fast Forward program.
+For students: Contact your guidance counselor or principal to find out how you can join the 2000+ students around the area already getting a head start on their college education through the SUNY Broome Fast Forward program.

-PLEASE NOTE: If you are a high school or a home-schooled student wishing to take BCC courses on campus, please visit the Early College web-page for more information.
+PLEASE NOTE: If you are a high school or a home-schooled student wishing to take SUNY Broome courses on campus, please visit the Early College web-page for more information.